Please note this opportunity is available to *UK/EU students only*

 We are looking to recruit a PhD student with relevant experience and/or a strong interest in research areas including (but not limited to):

-- Human activity monitoring;
+- Human activity monitoring and understanding;

 - Human-robot interaction;

-- Learning for autonomous systems;
+- Learning for autonomous systems from long-term experience;

 - Systems integration, including ROS.